Select Tractor Model

 Gas Tractors vs Diesel Tractors

-Second, The diesel engines in these tractors are water cooled.
+The diesel engines in these tractors are water cooled.
 This allows the engine to run at a more consistent and cooler temperature witch extends engine life.
-A typical , properly maintained diesel engine can easily run thousands of hours without being rebuilt.
+A typical , properly maintained diesel engine can easily run 10,000 hours or more without being overhauled.

 Another reason why a diesel compact tractor is better than a gasoline garden tractor is because of the available attachments.
 Most garden tractors are equipped with a belly mower and do not usually have a three point hitch.
 This severely limits the type of implements that you can use and limit's the tractors expandability.
 Most blades and scoop type implements wont work on a garden tractor.
 The drive train also limits the type of implement you can use with a garden tractor.
 A typical garden tractor is belt driven.
 A garden tractor's belt drive will not usually pull as much load as a diesel powered utility tractor.
 You would probably not be able to use a box blade or tiller with the typical garden tractor.